Desne

 Desne is one of nine villages of the Municipality of Kula Norinska, in the Dubrovnik-Neretva County, on Croatia's Dalmatian coast.

 Former speaker of the Croatian Parliament Luka Bebić and the well-known Croatian-American winemaker Mike Grgich were born in Desne.

 Architecture

 Parish church of Saint George

-The church was built at the end of or the beginning of the 18th century, after the Ottomans lost the village.
+The church was built in the late 17th or early 18th century, after the Ottomans lost the village.
 It was too small to accommodate all the denizens, so the Makarska bishop Fabijan Blašković in 1779 ordered a chapel of the same size to be built.
 This didn't happen, and the church started deteriorating and became dangerous for entrants.
 In 1837, service was banned until it was fixed.
 It was repaired in 1845 and expanded to 16.5x8 metres.
 The belfry was built after World War I. A renovation happened in 1990 when Dušan Brečić was pastor.
-Afterwards, archbishop Ante Jurić, consecrated the church on the holiday of Saint Liborius, on 23 July 1991.
+Afterwards, archbishop Ante Jurić consecrated the church on the holiday of Saint Liborius on 23 July 1991.